static-neurotoxin/LoggerXX/README.md

 * **Functionality**

-   LoggerXX is designed to easily replace simplistic `printf` derived loggers and offer advanced functionality with low overhead
+   LoggerXX is designed to easily replace simple `printf` derived loggers and offer advanced functionality with low overhead

 * **Performance**